Table of contents:

 Why Should We Teach Internet Safety to Elementary Students?

 The answer may seem obvious but a lot has changed since we were in elementary school.
 As adults nobody ever taught us about Internet safety.
 We pretty much learned as we went along and technologies evolved.
-However, in today’s’ landscape our children are being forced onto the Internet at an early age.
+However, in today’s landscape, our children are being forced onto the Internet at an early age.
 Until recently most elementary kids were taught in classrooms and did not have to rely on the Internet as a way to obtain an education.

 It’s true that in most states some type of online learning resource was previously available for elementary students, but most kids were taught in a classroom environment.
 In light of the current increase in distance learning, we must teach Internet safety to elementary students.
+Also, we must use fun ways to teach internet safety to our elementary students.

 This article covers how important it is to teach Internet safety to elementary students.
 Teachers and parents have not been faced with this challenge at this scale ever before.
 This article offers some tips to assist both teachers and parents with the task of addressing Internet safety both in the classroom and at home.
-It covers strategies for different grade-levels and offers resources that can be used to teach Internet safety to elementary students.
+It covers strategies for different grade levels and offers resources that can be used to teach Internet safety to elementary students.

 How to Teach Internet Safety to Elementary Students